18 Common Diseases Your Fish May Have (And How to Cure Them)

 Prevention Steps

 There are many things that you can do at home to help prevent many of these issues.
-Your aquatic pet’s health depends on water quality, diet, and levels of stress.
+Your aquatic pet’s health depends on the water condition, diet, and levels of stress.
 To help keep your fish healthy, try doing these best practices below:

 1. Provide a Quality Diet: Your fish should be fed a proper diet every day.
 Diet will help keep your fish full and not fight with other tankmates in the tank over food.

 2. High Water Quality: Make sure that the water that your fish is living in is clean using highquality power filters or canister filters and at the correct temperature.
-Also, check to make sure that the levels in your aquarium are correct.
+Also, check to make sure that the levels in your aquarium or outdoor pond are correct.

 3. Observation of tank: It is best to observe all livestock in your aquarium daily.
 This will let you know if any inhabitants are sick or stressed.
 Early detection of a disease is easier to treat than one that is not detected until later in the disease stage.